atu-se/atu.innomadic.com/courses/ase/project.md

 You should use either [MySQL](https://www.mysql.com/) or [MariaDB](https://mariadb.org/) and document how to configure it.

-You should include a table called tblreports which will include, at a minimum, an id number, location, description, and photo.
+You should include a table called reports which will include the following fields:
+* id int
+* timestamp timestamp
+* description text
+* latitude decimal (10,8)
+* longitude decimal (11,8)
+* photo longblob

+### Client

+This web application is most suitable for mobile phones.
+You app should support the stock Android and iPhone browsers.
+It should also work in desktop browsers like Firefox and Chrome, but the user interface should function well in a mobile touchscreen platform.

 ### Mapping Service